Why working with a web developer takes your client projects to the next level

 The investment in your future

 Yes, working together means sharing some of your margin.
 But think of it as an investment in your growth and peace of mind.
-You can take on more projects, deliver better quality, and keep more time for what energizes you.
+You can take on more projects, deliver better quality, and keep more time for what energises you.

 The first step

-When considering collaborating, start small.
+If you are considering collaborating, start small.
 Test the collaboration with a smaller project to see if the chemistry is right.
 Pay attention not only to technical skills, but also to communication and reliability.

 Focus on what you do best